laiyutong/AWS/Academy/Guided Lab/Creating an Amazon RDS Database/README.md

 <h2>Task 1: Creating an Amazon RDS database</h2>
 In this task, you will create a MySQL database in your virtual private cloud (VPC).
 MySQL is a popular open source relational database management system (RDBMS), so there are no software licensing fees.<br><br>

-‼️<font color=#FF0000>Windows Users</font>: Use Chrome or Firefox as your web browser for this lab.
+‼️Windows Users: Use Chrome or Firefox as your web browser for this lab.
 The lab instructions are not compatible with Internet Explorer because of a difference in the Amazon RDS console.<br><br>

 <img src="https://i.imgur.com/e6puO9U.png" width=60%>